 Owned by Frank and Beryl Smith

-THE RESTORATION On August 4 1925 a car similar to this club car set of on a journey that would record it as the first car to travel around Australia.
+On August 4, 1925, a car similar to this club car set of on a journey that would record it as the first car to travel around Australia.

 Frank and Beryl Smith are not intending to make the trip in “Lemondrop” but the historical value of this model was enough incentive to undertake the restoration

 Restoring a Vintage car can be a slow process.
-Research, traveling in search of the elusive parts, then even more research to find out if the parts found are genuine. .
+Research, travelling in search of the elusive parts, then even more research to find out if the parts found are genuine.

 It can be a long drawn out journey, not for the impatient, and when all is found the old parts will need tender care for mostly the will be old, rusty and tired.